-In the 29 years that I handled personal injury lawsuits, most of them were car accidents.
+In the 29 years that I handled personal injury lawsuits, most of them involved car accidents.
 I represented injured people hundreds of times.
 In cases where a victim had been hit by an older driver who should never have been behind the wheel in the first place, I always wondered why no one had addressed their unsafe driving and taken their car keys away.
-Surely their adult children, spouse or friends must have realized that it was only a matter of time before someone got hurt.
+Surely their adult children, spouse or friends must have realized that it was only a matter of time before someone got hurt, right?

-According to researchers at the University of Colorado School of Medicine, elders, their doctors and their family members tend to avoid the dreaded driving discussion until certain signs like straddling lanes, excessive nervousness, and sudden, unnecessary stops or accelerations start to appear.
-Unless physicians inquire about driving specifically (many don’t) or seniors self-report issues they’re having (a rarity), then family members must be the ones to spearhead this effort.
+According to researchers at the University of Colorado, elders, their doctors and their family members tend to avoid the dreaded driving discussion for as long as they can.
+The study found that physicians felt they were usually the ones to begin driving discussions with their senior patients, but only once there was a change in their health that affected driving, a safety concern reported by a family member, or another red flag like a car crash.
+Unless physicians inquire about driving specifically (many don’t) or seniors self-report issues they’re having (a rarity), then family members are often the ones who must spearhead this effort.

-If you’ve noticed that an aging loved one just isn’t safe behind the wheel anymore, I strongly encourage you to intervene.
+If you suspect that an aging loved one just isn’t safe behind the wheel anymore, I strongly encourage you to intervene.
 Most seniors who are losing their ability to drive safely either don’t recognize it or refuse to face the thought of giving up their independence, mobility and control.

-Losing the ability to drive a car is a lifechanging event, as it is very difficult to maintain one’s own care at home without transportation.
+Losing the ability to drive a car is a life-changing event, as it is very difficult to maintain one’s own care at home without transportation.
 Denial is a very common reaction to the early warning signs that an elder is becoming a dangerous driver.
-This can occur both among seniors themselves, who really don’t want to have this privilege taken from them, and their adult children, who must then find Mom and Dad alternate forms of transportation.
+This can occur both among seniors, who really don’t want to have this privilege taken from them, and their adult children, who must then find alternate forms of transportation for Mom or Dad.

-Tips for Discussing Driving with a Senior
+Tips for Discussing Driving With a Senior

 - There are a number of senior health issues that impact driving.
-Encourage your loved one to see a doctor to check for any physical and/or mental health issues that may be interfering with their ability to drive safely.
+Encourage your loved one to see their doctor to check for any physical and/or mental health issues that may be interfering with their ability to drive safely.
 In some cases, minor interventions, such as a change in medication or a new glasses prescription, may be able to improve a senior’s functional abilities enough to help them regain some of their driving skills.
 If you can, accompany your loved one to the doctor to ensure this issue is addressed.